MattX/peroxide/README.md

 * Make `define` support the function definition shorthand (could be done with a macro, maybe?)
 * We can store bodies, and probably argument lists as well, as vecs instead of Scheme lists, as they have well-defined shapes.
+This does pose a problem for continuations, because they want a reference inside the arena.

+Idea: Make a `Value::Numeric` that would then contain the numeric subtypes.

 ## Useful documentation